 Jonathan received a Bachelor of Science in biology and Master of Arts in liberal studies with a concentration in human resources and education.
 Additionally, Jonathan has taught undergraduate courses on leadership as part of the Living Learning Center for Leadership Development and its associated academic minor.

-Brendan Wright is the professional advisor for students studying biomedical engineering, electrical engineering, and computer engineering.
+Brendan Wright is the professional advisor for students studying biomedical engineering, electrical engineering, computer engineering, systems engineering, and applied science and technology.
 Brendan received his Bachelor of Arts from SUNY New Paltz in women's, gender, and sexuality studies.
 Following this, he completed a Master of Arts in higher education and student affairs at New York University.
 Before joining SEAS, Brendan worked within the New York University College of Arts and Science Advising Center as an academic advisor.
 Additionally, he has previously worked at The New School in student health services.

 - Academic Advising & Services

 - Financial Aid & Scholarships